 How long will it take to address my save-the-dates?

 Don’t forget that once you’ve ordered your save-the-dates, you’ll still need to address and mail them.
 If your save-the-dates are more formal you may want to send them out to be addressed with calligraphy.
 It takes approximately one week for a calligrapher to address 100 envelopes.
 If you’re going to be addressing them yourself, you’ll likely want to allocate two to three weeks depending on how many guests you’re inviting.
-Save time by getting return address labels pre-made or getting a return address stamp.
+Save time by getting return address labels pre-made, having your address printed on the envelopes, or getting a return address stamp.